 The LTCFS determines Medicaid waiver program functional eligibility.
 Therefore, screeners must meet specific qualifications that ensure knowledge of long-term care needs in order to ensure reliable screening and consistent LTCFS administration.

 All people administering the LTCFS must meet the following four requirements:

 - Meet the minimum criteria for education and experience, which are:

-- Bachelor of Arts or Science degree, preferably in a health or human services related field, and at least one year of experience working with at least one of the target populations (frail elder, physical disability, or intellectual/developmental disability); or
+- Bachelor of Arts or Science degree, preferably in a health or human services related field or have a license to practice as a registered nurse in Wisconsin pursuant to Wis.
+Stat. §441.06, and at least one year of experience working with at least one of the target populations (frail elder, physical disability, or intellectual/developmental disability).

 - Meet all training requirements as specified by DHS:

 - Completion of the web-based clinical certification course.
 This course is currently the primary way to meet the DHS training requirements.

 - Have at least one year of experience working in a professional capacity with long-term care consumers.

 - Successfully complete all mandatory certification courses, exams, refresher courses, and continuing skills testing as required by DHS.

 Each screening agency must identify a liaison to DHS in regard to screening activities performed by the agency.
 The duties and responsibilities of this person are defined in contracts between DHS and screening agencies.

 There are quality performance and assurance requirements in addition to the qualifications, training, and certification requirements for screeners in section 1.4.
 These promote the consistency and accuracy of administration of the screen by screening agencies.
 There are three components of functional screen quality assurance.